Freeform finds audience with its millennial-first approach

 That means they're also on track to become the most desirable and most targeted television audience, said TV analyst Larry Gerbrandt.

-With the rise of streaming platforms, younger generations are also becoming less likely to have a cable subscription at all, so Freeform sends all of its content next-day to Hulu.
-"These days you have to differentiate yourself somehow to stand out," Gerbrandt said.
+With the rise of streaming platforms, the younger generations are also becoming less likely to have a cable subscription at all.
+As Gerbrandt put it: "These days you have to differentiate yourself somehow to stand out."

+Freeform sends all of its content next-day to Hulu to meet its audience where they're at.
+The network also stands out by telling original stories that young people would be hard-pressed to find elsewhere on TV, Ascheim said.

 The young characters on Freeform aren't solving small-town crimes or warding off evil spirits.
 They're finding jobs, going to college classes, and defining relationships — and the stories don't always end in the characters' favors.